barryclark/jekyll-now/_posts/2018-11-16-Invoke-Command-Global-Scope.md

 layout: post
 title: Invoke a PowerShell Module Command in the Global Scope
 date: 2018-11-16
-categories: [powershell, modules, tips]
+categories: [PowerShell, modules, tips]
-tags: [powershell, module, tips, black magic, scope, breaking]
+tags: [PowerShell, module, tips, black magic, scope, breaking]
 ---

 This isn't exactly a _common_ requirement, but it turned up as I was working on [PSKoans](https://github.com/vexx32/pskoans).
-Essentially, I had a slight problem: the koans in AboutDiscovery that deal with `Get-Command` were consistently finding commands that were _intended_ to be hidden to the user; commands internal to the PSKoans module itself.
-So, I needed a way to have the koan files evaluated **outside** the module scope.
+Essentially, I had a slight problem: the Koans in AboutDiscovery that deal with `Get-Command` were consistently finding commands that were _intended_ to be hidden to the user; commands internal to the PSKoans module itself.
+So, I needed a way to have the Koan files evaluated **outside** the module scope.

 # Scope Breaking